-The paper pulp in a printed owner's manual comes from FSC[®] certified forests or other controlled sources.
+The paper pulp in a printed owner's manual comes from Forest Stewardship Council® certified forests or other controlled sources.

-The Forest Stewardship Council[®] symbol shows that the paper pulp in a printed owner's manual comes from FSC[®] certified forests or other controlled sources.
+The FSC® symbol shows that the paper pulp in a printed owner's manual comes from FSC® certified forests or other controlled sources.

-• Volvo Car Corporation's environmental philosophy (p.
-21)
+Environmental philosophy (p.
+22)